Unitail: Detecting, Reading, and Matching in Retail Scene: Experiments

 \subsubsection{RetailDet}

-Table \ref{tab:RetailDet} shows the ablation study on the RetailDet.
-The quad-centerness and soft scale gradually improve its performance.
-Table \ref{table_sku110k} shows that the RetailDet achieves state-of-the-art results on product detection benchmark SKU110k \citep{SKU110k}.
+Table \ref{table_sku110k} shows that the RetailDet achieves state-of-the-art results on product detection benchmark SKU110k \cite{SKU110k}.
 The SKU110k and the Unitail-Det share the same training images but with different annotations (QUAD vs AABB), and the origin-domain mAP on the SKU110k is 59.0 and 61.3 on the Unitail-Det (not included in Table.\ref{tab:detection_benchmark}).
 The difference is mainly for the reason that QUAD is a natural fit for products as a smoother regression target, and it avoids densely-packed overlaps which makes post-processing easier.